Dilnoza Kubayeva: Biography

 Kubayeva was born on November 22, 1986, in Tashkent in an educated family.
 She studied at secondary school No.255 of the Yashnabad district in Tashkent from 1993 to 1996, secondary school No.3 of the Sergeli district from 1996 to 2000, and the Republican Lyceum "Fine Arts", named after Alisher Navoi, from 2000 to 2003.

 From 2003 to 2007, she studied at the Mannon Uygur Tashkent State Institute of Arts (Department of Drama Theater and Cinema).
-Upon graduating from this institute, Kubaeva received a bachelor's degree.
+Upon graduating from this institute, Kubayeva received a bachelor's degree.
 Since 2007, she has been working as an actress at the Uzbek National Academic Drama Theater.
 In 2010, Kubayeva was awarded the badge "Oʻzbekiston belgisi", in the same year she took second place in the Republican contest "Eng ulug', eng aziz".
 Further, in 2012 she was awarded the "Shuhrat medali", and in 2021, she was awarded prizes and commemorative medals in honor of the "30th anniversary of Independence of the Republic of Uzbekistan".
 Her husband died in 2009.
-Her son Ahmadaliyev Muhammadamin was born on March 28, 2009, in Tashkent.
+Her son Kubayev Muhammadamin was born on March 28, 2009, in Tashkent.
 Dilnoza Kubayeva also actively participates in prestigious state events, award ceremonies, cultural and performs at educational evenings and concerts of famous pop singers.